 Be in as many places as you can manage.
 The more places you are, the more likely you are to get noticed.

 And remember, that it is just that- the start of a conversation.
 It’s not time to sell.
-Words like “I work with people like you and help them with… Would you have time to set up a time to talk and see how we might help each other?” should be banned.
-What your reader is thinking is - oh, this is someone trying to sell me something.
+Beginning with things like, “I work with people like you and help them with… Would you have time to set up a time to talk and see how we might help each other?” should be banned.
+What your reader is thinking is - "Oh, this is someone trying to sell me something."
 At best, you get ignored.
 At worst, they label your InMail as inappropriate.

 3- Check them out, find 3 things in 3 minutes.